List of Zoroastrianism sects: Saisanis

 The Saisanis were followers of Ustadh Sis.
 This sect was reportedly very similar to the Behafaridians, with some sources suggesting little difference between them, though Ustadh Sis claimed prophethood for himself.

 Khurramites

 The Khurramites were a religio-political movement founded by the Persian Sunpadh.
 The movement's beliefs blended elements of Shia Islam, Mazdakism, and Zoroastrianism.
-A primary motivation for the Khurramite revolts was to avenge the execution of Abu Muslim al-Khurasani by the Abbasid Caliph Abu Jaafar al-Mansur.
+A primary motivation for the Khurramite revolts was to avenge the execution of Abu Muslim al-Khurasani by the Abbasid Caliph Al-Mansur.

 Azarkeivanian

 The Azarkeivanian school was founded by Azar Kayvan.
 Scholar Jivanji Jamshedji Modi described the beliefs of Kayvan and his followers as a blend of Sufism and Indian Yoga practices, combined with a philosophy of Illuminationism.

 Armenian Zoroastrian sects

 In the Armenian form of Zoroastrianism, Aramazd was the chief creator god, analogous to Ahura Mazda.
 He was considered a beneficent god of fertility, rain, and abundance, and the father of other deities such as Anahit, Mihr, and Nane.
 Aramazd was typically viewed as the father of the gods and rarely depicted with a consort, though he is sometimes identified as the husband of Anahit or Spandaramet.

 Armenian Zoroastrianism incorporated native Armenian deities, who functioned as Yazatas.
 It was often practiced secretively.
 Mary Boyce cites a Zoroastrian magus describing the distinct nature of Armenian practices: "We do not worship the years of the earth like you, the sun and the moon, the winds and the fire."